PetLid/verlets/README.md

 Usage
 =====
-Clone or download repository and open the html-files in dist/ with a browser.
+1. Clone or download repository
+2. Open one of index.html or muscles.html located in dist/ with a browser.